naf445/MSiA_AVC/README.md

 ``` bash
 make all
 ```
-from the root directory in a bash terminal will enact a sequence of events which downloads the data -> cleans/consolidates the genre column -> cleans summaries and generates word2vec features -> trains an LDA model -> applies the LDA model to get more features -> trains a multi-label Random Forest Classifier Model
+from the root directory in a bash terminal will enact a sequence of events which downloads the data -> cleans/consolidates the genre column -> cleans summaries and generates word2vec features -> trains an LDA model -> applies the LDA model to get more features -> trains a multi-label Random Forest Classifier Model.

+This process should take somwhere ~5-10 minutes.

 ### 4.)
 Running the Web App
 From here, navigate to the `app/` directory, and run